Welcome to the official site for municipal elections in the Town of South Bruce Peninsula.

 Additions, Deletions or Corrections to the Voter's List

 People entitled to be electors who require additions to, deletions from or changes to the Voter's List are required to complete the form to make changes to the Voter's List.
-The form is available at Town Hall or on the Forms section of this webpage.
+Original signatures are required; we will not accept completed forms sent by email.
+Forms will not be processed until September 2, 2014.
+The The form is available at Town Hall or on the Forms section of this webpage.

 Can I Run for Office?